dainyleen/fancy/README.md

-# flash
+# Flash Card
-Building a personalised flash card application using a Express as the web framework and PUG as the template engine
+Building a personalised flash card application using Express as the web framework and PUG as the template engine